gameontext/sample-room-prolog/README.md

-# example-room-prolog
+# sample-room-prolog

-This is an example of a "Game On" room microservice implemented in [SWI Prolog](http://www.swi-prolog.org/).
+This is a sample of a "Game On" room microservice implemented in [SWI Prolog](http://www.swi-prolog.org/).